rewardenv/reward/docs/customization/magento2.md

 * `REWARD_SPLIT_SALES=1`
 * `REWARD_SPLIT_CHECKOUT=1`

-Start of some Magento 2 specific environments could be skipped by using variables in `.env` file:
+Some unnecessary Magento 2 specific components can be disabled by using these environment variables in `.env` file:

 * `REWARD_ELASTICSEARCH=0`
 * `REWARD_VARNISH=0`